 High fantasy or epic fantasy book cover design

-High fantasy, as it’s also called epic fantasy, is about the alternative, fictional world with its own order, rules, and the inclusion of magical elements.
+High fantasy, also called epic fantasy, is about the alternative, fictional world with its order, rules, and magical elements.

-Designers expose the mood of epic fantasy applying captivating typography.
+Designers expose the mood of epic fantasy by applying beautiful typography.
 The fonts, in their turn, symbolize heroism and confrontation between good and evil.
-The choice of imagery differs.
+However, the choice of imagery differs.
 Either the single protagonist or several main characters are in the foreground.
 And as you may see in one of the examples, a big animal intrigues and draws attention.

-At last, you can use these ideas of the fantasy book cover design to stand out among the competitors in your genre.
+At last, you can use these fantasy book cover design ideas to stand out among the competitors in your genre.
 When you know what design elements draw the attention of your target audience, it’s easier to create a cover that induces readers to buy your book.

 Let us know your opinion in the comments.